 Subtle and sinister details unnerve.
 The novels that are studied at book club echo disappearances and colonial transgressions, a treasured copy of Monet ‘s Field of Poppies recalls loves and dreams but also times of war.

-Atmospheric and beguiling this is a novel the seduces the reader with mysteries and beauties but also speaks of something much larger.
+Atmospheric and beguiling this is a novel that seduces the reader with mysteries and beauties but also speaks of something much larger.
 The planet is in trouble, but is the human race up to the challenge?
 Are Marsali and William walking blindfold into a hostile world?

 ‘It celebrates the human catastrophe with grace and charm.
 It takes years of experience for a writer to be able to pull off this kind of sorcery.’